CloudLabsAI-Azure/CAF-Secure-Methodology/05-network-management-and-monitoring-revisited-flow-logs-and-traffic-analytics.md

    ![](images/a19.png "search gateway")

-1. From the sidebar, select **Network settings** under Networking tab.
+1. From the sidebar, select **Network settings** under the Networking tab.

    ![](images/networksettings.png)